mandrulevicius/elemental-ascension-BIGMODE2025/Design.md

 ## Next tasks
 ### MA
+tiki torches
 Find wine 3d asset
 add ability to quickly grow bonded (actual objects, not part of terrain) plants around you
  - grow garden plants
 add ability to conjure vines
    (add ability to bond with plant (change from terrain to actual object))

+add rest of colliders to trees (now only dragon tree has collision)

 terrain template - only added all trees, not spawned in scene yet. also same all terrain layers

 try to paint a good looking area. take references from red dead redemption2, horizon zero dawn??
+Start with full jungle, remove trees to make clearing

 ( maybe after jam